sopanpatil/exp-hydro/README.md

 SPATIALLY LUMPED VERSION:

-Following are the execution files for running the spatially lumped version of EXP-HYDRO:
+Following execution files have been provided to quickly test the spatially lumped version of EXP-HYDRO (use these as an example to set up your own model run):

 (1) Run_exphydro_lumped_pso.py: This calibrates EXP-HYDRO parameters using the Particle Swarm Optimisation (fast method).

 (2) Run_exphydro_lumped_mc.py: This calibrates EXP-HYDRO parameters using a simple Monte Carlo method (slow method).